 Funds are used to support the JLT’s community initiatives including

-THIS YEAR’S EVENT WILL TAKE PLACE FROM NOVEMBER 27 TO DECEMBER 1.
+THIS YEAR’S EVENT TOOK PLACE FROM NOVEMBER 27 TO DECEMBER 1.

 DID YOU KNOW…